itead/Segnix/README.md

 Tak an simple C program as example.

-Creat a new file named "led.ino" which reads as follow:
+Create a new file named "led.c" which reads as follow:
+    #include <itead.h>
     #include <stdio.h>

     #define STATUS_LED1 PIN_PH21